EisenbergEffect/hello-web-components/README.md

 }
 ```

 Congratulations!
-You've created a a W3C standard platform Web Component with an encapsulted Shadow DOM for HTML and CSS rendering, attribute reaactivity, and lifecycle intgration.
+You've created a a W3C standard platform Web Component with an encapsulted Shadow DOM for HTML and CSS rendering, attribute reaactivity, and lifecycle integration.

 ## Going Deeper